-Debounce Logic and Clock Generator
+Clock Generator

-1. To be able to see the output of the counters in real time, you will need to control the counters using a button press to generate a clock.
+To be able to see the output of the counters in real time, you will need to control the counters using a button press to generate a clock.
 To do this, you will create a clock generator that generates a single clock pulse (i.e. low-high-low transition) when the button has been pressed for 1000ms (1 sec).
 If the button is continually held down, it should generate a pulse every second until the button is released.

 This step requires several entities.
-First, design a clock divider (clk_div.vhd) that converts the 25 MHz clock on the board to a 1000 Hz clock with any duty cycle you want.
-Next, design the clock generator (clk_gen.vhd), which will count 1000 Hz clock pulses (each is 1 millisecond) while the button is pressed down until 1000ms have elapsed, at which point it will output a single clock pulse with the same width as the 1000 Hz clock.
+First, design a clock divider (clk\div.vhd) that converts the 50 MHz clock on the board to a 1000 Hz clock with any duty cycle you want.
+Next, design the clock generator (clk\gen.vhd), which will count 1000 Hz clock pulses (each is 1 millisecond) while the button is pressed down until 1000ms have elapsed, at which point it will output a single clock pulse with the same width as the 1000 Hz clock.
 You are free to implement the clock generator architecture however you like, as long as the entity doesn't change from the provided file and as long as it uses the clock divider.
 Feel free to add additional entities that you may require.
-Note that requiring the button to be held down eliminates bouncing problems, because the bounces will simply reset the time by a negligible amount (1/1000 sec).

-Note that both the clk_div and clk_gen entity use generics.
-Clk_div must work using generics that specify the input and output clock frequencies.
-Clk_gen works by specifying how many milliseconds the button must be pressed to generate a clock pulse.
+Note that both the clk\div and clk\gen entity use generics.
+Clk\div must work using generics that specify the input and output clock frequencies.
+Clk\gen works by specifying how many milliseconds the button must be pressed to generate a clock pulse.

-A test bench will be provided to help you test clk_div and clk_gen, although you should also test each entity using your own test benches.
+A test bench will be provided to help you test clk\div and clk\gen, although you should also test each entity using your own test benches.

 Turn in all vhdl files.
-For clk_div, include in your pre-lab report example waveforms for clock ratios of 2 and 4.
+For clk\div, include in your pre-lab report example waveforms for clock ratios of 2 and 4.
 See the test bench for details on how to change the ratio.
-For clk_gen, your code will be tested using a testbench similar to the one provided, so make sure there are no error messages during your simulations.
+For clk\gen, your code will be tested using a test bench similar to the one provided, so make sure there are no error messages during your simulations.
 Also, make sure to test different ms times for the button press.